 Why is Machine Learning so Important?

-Machine learning is critical because;
+Machine learning is important because it:

 Is Machine Learning and Deep Learning Artificial Intelligence?